-- Driving a company car and doesn’t want to lose job
+- Driving a company car and not wanting to lose job

 In 2013, Texas increased the criminal penalties for leaving the scene of an accident if there is a fatality involved.
 Since September 2013, failure to stop and render aid is a second-degree felony.
-A fatality involved hit-and-run carries a maximum penalty of 20 years in prison.
-In addition, the Texas legislature passed a law that made it a failure to stop and render aid after an accident; an act punishable by up to 10 years.
+A hit-and-run with a fatality carries a maximum penalty of 20 years in prison.
+In addition, the Texas legislature passed a law that made failure to stop and render aid after an accident an act punishable by up to 10 years in prison.

-In many cases, hit and run victims are unsure if they can receive compensation for their injuries.
+In many cases, hit-and-run victims are unsure if they can receive compensation for their injuries.
 This is especially true for victims who only carry liability insurance.
-However, an expert hit and run lawyer can help you find the responsible party and get the compensation you deserve in court.
-In fact, because of the nature of a hit and run case, the damages court orders will likely increase.
-If your case is successful, the driver who caused the crash will likely be held responsible for paying your:
+However, an expert hit-and-run lawyer can help you find the responsible party and get the compensation you deserve.
+In fact, because of the nature of a hit-and-run case, the damages will likely increase.
+If your case is successful, the driver who caused the crash will likely be held responsible for paying for your:

 - Medical Care

 - Pain and Suffering

 What Should I Do if Someone Hits Me and Flees?

 First and foremost, you should stay calm after a hit-and-run.
 You may feel angry after the crash, but you should never follow the driver who fled the scene.
 The person behind the wheel may be dangerous.
 In addition, if you follow the driver, you’ll miss the opportunity to collect important witness information.

 Secondly, you should try to get as much information about the vehicle as you can.
 If you are hit and the driver flees, get the following information: